COUCHBASE MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 - Code of Business Conduct and Ethics.
 All Couchbase officers, directors, employees and contractors/consultants are required to comply with Couchbase’s code of conduct, which requires compliance with applicable laws, including those prohibiting forced labour, slavery, human trafficking and other human rights violations.

 - Whistleblowing Policy.
 Couchbase’s whistleblowing policy encourages all employees, officers, directors, and contractors/consultants to raise good faith concerns about how colleagues are being treated, practices within our business or supply chain, or violation of any law or Couchbase policies, without fear of reprisals.
 Couchbase does not tolerate retaliation against individuals who make good faith reports of misconduct, unethical business practices or the violation of any law or Couchbase policies.

-Couchbase has a robust recruitment process, effectively attracting, training, and integrating a large number of new employees, including conducting eligibility to work in the country of employment checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+We have a robust and transparent recruitment process to effectively attract, train, and integrate new employees, and continuously look to improve such processes.
+Couchbase conducts background checks and checks for eligibility to work in the country of employment for all employees to safeguard against human trafficking or individuals being forced to work against their will.